mnedzka/tdd-sec/README.md

 Now go to localhost:3001 and open 'Basic CSRF' link and submit a form.
 Attacker embedded a form to our genuine website on its website.

-To see a more subtle attack that requires nothing by opening a link go to a 'Script CSRF' link.
+To see a more subtle attack that requires nothing but opening a link go to a 'Script CSRF' link.
 This time JS submits the form with no user action.
 But it's still evident that the attack happened because we're being redirected to the genuine page.